2018-2019 ADVANCE Activities

-- Keeping Our Faculties (KOF) – Year-long network of pre-tenure assistant professor women created to enhance agency in career advancement (meets monthly for two hours).
-Professor of Management and Organization, Dr. Christine Beckman, leads KOF.
+Keeping Our Faculties (KOF) – Year-long network of pre-tenure assistant professor women created to enhance agency in career advancement (meets monthly for two hours).
+Professor of Journalism, Linda Steiner, leads KOF.

-- Leadership Fellows Program – A yearlong professional development program for UMD faculty.
+Leadership Fellows Program – A yearlong professional development program for UMD faculty.
 The goals of this program are to enhance faculty leadership skills, and to prepare them for administrative positions within their department, college or the University.
-Our Leadership Fellows program leaders this year are Professor of Cell Biology and Molecular Genetics, Dr. Norma Allewell and Dean of the School of Public Health, Dr. Jane Clark.
+Our Leadership Fellows program leaders this year are Dean of the A. James Clark School of Engineering, Darryll Pines, and Dean of the College of Arts and Humanities, Bonnie Thornton Dill.

-- ADVANCING Faculty Diversity (AFD) – Year-long network of faculty of color (men and women) created to enhance agency in career advancement.
-Director of the University of Maryland Center for Health Equity and Professor in the School of Public Health, Stephen Thomas, leads this program.
+ADVANCING Faculty Diversity (AFD) – Year-long network of faculty of color (men and women) created to enhance agency in career advancement.
+Director of the University of Maryland Center for Health Equity and Professor in the School of Public Health, Stephen Thomas, and Professor of Electrical and Computer Engineering, Carol Espy-Wilson, lead this program.

-- ADVANCING Professional Track Faculty (APTF) – Year-long network of full-time non-tenure track (men and women) created to enhance agency in career advancement.
-Director of Clinical Education in Speech-Language Pathology and Clinical Professor, Dr. Colleen Worthington, leads APTF.
+ADVANCING Professional Track Faculty (APTF) – Year-long network of full-time non-tenure track (men and women) created to enhance agency in career advancement.
+Instructor of Biological Sciences, and Assistant Dean for Science Education Initiatives in the College of Computer, Mathematical, and Natural Sciences, Katerina (Kaci) Thompson, leads APTF.